Skip to main content

 • “I have found that you can get by just fine without spending money, but there is a heavy pay-to-win side with gear blueprint packages and boosts, extra heroes, speeding time, etc. I've not regretted any of my in-game purchases, but I wish they would add more free content for players at an end-game level.”

-• “There are a couple of things only obtainable by spending more money, but they only provide greater convenience/speed, so the microtransactions are pay-for-convenience, not pay-to-win.”
+• “There are a couple things only obtainable by spending more money, but they only provide greater convenience and speed, so the microtransactions are pay-for-convenience, not pay-to-win.”

-• “The microtransactions in this game are especially obnoxious and expensive for a 'free-to-play' game; in fact, I would wager it's the worst I have ever seen.”
+• “The microtransactions in this game are especially obnoxious and expensive for a free-to-play game; I would wager the worst I have ever seen.”

 • gameplay